roe-dl/weewx-skymap-almanac/README.md

 You can change the size of the symbol by setting the parameter `width` like `$almanac.moon_symbol(width=200)`.

+### Analemma

+Add `$almanac.analemma` to your skin.

+You can change the size of the diagram by setting the parameters `width` and `height`.

+The analemma is calculated for the year and the time of day `$almanac` is bound to.
+You can change it by setting `almanac_time`.

+You can specify which time is used within the caption by setting `tz` to `LMT` for Local Mean Time, `UTC` for UTC, or `civil` for civil time according to your time zone.

 ## Time

 The sky map image contains different timestamps: